upfront710/FirstContributions-1/contributors/abhiroop.md

 To put it simply, he was a perfect contrast of myself.
 He was on his right track to change his department, but he forgot to think about one thing. _What would he do after department change?_

 His department changed, but a lack of plan destroyed him. and that forged him into me.
-A depressed asshole, who just wants to die.
+A depressed a**hole, who just wants to die.

-`Fuck him, I am here and will destroy you and your mindset.
+`F**k him, I am here and will destroy you and your mindset.
 I have a lot of things to show to this world.
 AND I WILL DO IT sooner or later`